 Maxing out one credit card is pretty bad for your credit score.
 Maxing out all your credit cards is much worse.
 Fortunately, your credit score can recover as you pay down your balances, but first, you have to stop creating more debt.

-03You Risk Going Over Your Credit Limit.
+You Risk Going Over Your Credit Limit

 Even if you keep your balance just below your credit limit, you could still end up over your credit limit once finance charges are applied to your balance.
-Once your balance goes over your credit limit, it can be difficult to get it back down, especially if you're paying only the minimum which covers interest and just a little of your actual credit card balance.
+Once your balance goes over your credit limit, additional penalties can be applied, pushing you even further over your limit.

-04The Balance is Harder to Repay.
+The Balance Is Harder to Repay

-05You Could Trigger the Penalty Rate.
+You Could Trigger the Penalty Rate

 If you're already having trouble sticking to a budget and making ends meet, a higher minimum payment will put even more strain on your finances.

-07Your Credit Card is No Longer Beneficial.
+Your Credit Card Is No Longer Beneficial

-One of the reasons for getting a credit card was likely so that you could have access to credit when you need it.
-However, after maxing out your credit card, you're left without any available credit to spend.
+One of the reasons for getting a credit card is to have access to credit when you need it.
+However, maxing out your credit card leaves you without any available credit that you can access for a purchase.
+You won't be able to use your credit for an emergency or even to book a rental car or hotel.
 That's when your credit card truly feels like a burden.